Bylaws of the Association for Computing Machinery

 There shall be two classes of committees: Standing Committees shall be established by the Council and have a continuing long-term purpose.
 Ad hoc Committees may be established by the Council or the President with a short-term purpose and are to be dissolved when their duties have been performed.
 Standing or Ad hoc Committees may be established jointly with other organizations.
 All Committees shall be subject to instructions from the Executive Committee and the Council and shall make recommendations to them.

-Except as otherwise provided in this Constitution and Bylaws, a) each board chair shall be appointed by the President with the advice of the Vice-President; and b) the composition of each board shall be as approved by the Executive Committee.
+Except as otherwise provided in this Constitution and Bylaws, a) each board chair shall be appointed by the President; and b) the composition of each board shall be as approved by the Executive Committee.
 Each board chair shall have line management responsibility for the committees assigned to the board.
 Except as otherwise provided in this Constitution and Bylaws, a) each board member and chair of committees within a board shall be appointed by the relevant board chair with the advice and consent of the President; b) the term of each board member and committee chair shall be until terminated by the President, or until a new President takes office, whichever is sooner; and c) resignations of board members and committee chairs will be automatically effective when a new President takes office, but board members and committee chairs will continue until a successor is appointed.
 In case of a vacancy on a Board or Committee, it shall be filled in the same manner as for the original appointment.
 Except in the case of a) the Nominating Committee and the Elections Committee; b) committees established jointly with other organizations; or c) committees where the members have been designated by the President, Council or the Executive Committee; the committee chair, subject to the approval of the President, may appoint the members of the committee, designate subcommittees and appoint their chair and members.
 The President may delegate the approval authority.
 The committee chair shall determine the term of office of subcommittee members.
 For each committee established jointly with other organizations, the Executive Committee shall approve the manner in which its chair, its members, any subcommittees, and the terms of office of individuals serving on the committee or subcommittees, are determined.

 Each committee chair and board chair shall submit a written report annually to the Council, in a manner determined by the Executive Committee.
 Board reports shall incorporate the reports of the committees grouped within them.
 The chairs shall be notified by the Secretary/Treasurer as to the exact date on which the reports are due.